mahimahi-cmd/gostat/README.md

 # gostat
-gostat can show vmstat Gragh on browser.
+gostat can show vmstat Gragh on browser for Chartjs.

 # Run
 ./gostat